worktile/plait/.changeset/plenty-melons-punch.md

 '@plait/mind': minor
 ---

-draw select and it's child node when dragging
+only draw select node when dragging